wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/03-create-custom-connector-with-apim.md

 The inventory management APIs have been exported to Power Apps.

-## Create Connection to Custom Connector ##
+## Create a connection to the custom connector ##

-Although you created the custom connector, in order to use it, you should create a connection to the custom connector.
-Generally speaking, creating the connection requires authentication to the APIs.
+You need to create a connection to the custom connector in order to use it.
+Generally speaking, creating the connection requires authentication to the web APIs.

 After logging into [Power Apps][pa] dashboard, open the `Data` blade and click the `Custom Connectors` menu on the left-hand side.
 Then, click the `➕` button on the right-hand side.